 Early Bird Express

 On February 11, 2019, BART shifted its start of service from 4am to 5am on weekdays to allow extra time for a critical seismic retrofit of the Transbay Tube.
-This change will last for the duration of the 3.5 year-long project.
+The project is expected to be complete in Fall 2023.

 About 2,900 riders entered our system in that first hour of service.